hindutva/hindutva.github.io/main/tattvam/deva/labeling/polytheism.md

 Vaishnavism is clearly not monotheist in the strong sense.
 Clear significant points of deviation are:

 - \* viShNu can appear in avatAra-s a multitude of whom are adored.
-- \* viShNu has a consort, a vehicle and innumerable servants and devotees who are also adored in about the same way as viShNu.
+- \* viShNu has a consort, a vehicle and innumerable servants and devotees who are also adored as being in the "God" class (though not as being in the "supreme God" class).
 - \* Even shiva, shakti, skanda etc.. are considered limited aspects of viShNu, and as such their adoration is not considered evil - merely inferior from one's own perspective.
 They are not characterized as "false gods" (in the sense of the semitic cancers).
 This is non-exclusivism.

+## Is siddhAnta-shaivism monotheist?
+Obviously not monotheist in the "strong sense".
+Not monotheist in the weak sense either!
+There are lots of beings who become "Shivas" equal in potency to the "primary active Shiva".
+More in the "[hierarchy/shaiva-siddhAnta-view](../hierarchy/shaiva-siddhAnta-view/)" page.